 The general ratio is 2 cups fruit to 1 cup of sugar.
 That can vary a bit fruit to fruit depending on how sour the fruit is (like an orange) or if the fruit is very sweet.

 Strawberry jam can last up to two years in a cool, dry place (such a cupboard) if it is canned or once opened (or if it was never canned), up to three months in the refrigerator.

 Love this strawberry jam recipe?
-Pair it with these recipes!
+Check out these other jam recipes!